Imagine a world where all young European citizens have the digital skills to shape their own future.

 In order to receive a grant, the event has to fulfill the basic criteria:

 All criteria and restriction are described in the Conditions of Participation.

-In 2020, we will present the Meet and Code Award for the third time to honor the most successful and most innovative event ideas.
+In 2019, we will present the Meet and Code Award for the second time to honor the most successful and most innovative event ideas.
 By highlighting these best-practice examples, we want to encourage others to come up with even more great projects.

-This year, we are looking for the best ideas in five categories: Girls do IT!, Community, Diversity, Code for the Planet and Code for Europe.
+This year, we are looking for the best ideas in four categories: Girls do IT!, Community, Diversity, and Code for the Planet, as well as an audience favorite.